 Image courtesy of Perkins+Will Architects, Skanska USA

-The University of Virginia Health System (UVA) University Hospital Expansion will add 440,000 square feet of space to the most advanced medical facility in the western part of Virginia.
-With one of the region’s few trauma centers, UVA receives as many as 20 patients via helicopter each day.
+The University of Virginia (UVA) Health System University Hospital Expansion will add 440,000 square feet of space to the most advanced medical facility in the western part of Virginia.
+With one of the region’s few trauma centers, UVA hospital receives as many as 20 patients via helicopter each day.
 The expansion brings much-needed capacity to in-patient and emergency services, but hospital operations must also continue as usual throughout construction.
-The construction manager, Skanska USA, and design team, Perkins+Will, used 3D construction models linked to schedules to deliver the project safely, and to keep the hospital’s helipad—located just 30 feet from construction cranes—in normal operation for 22 months.
+The construction manager, Skanska USA, and design team, Perkins+Will, used 3D construction models linked to schedules to deliver the project safely and to keep the hospital’s helipad—located just 30 feet from construction cranes—in normal operation for 22 months.

 UVA chose Skanska USA for the project because of the firm’s commitment to safety and its use of model-based collaboration to coordinate with the design team during design and preconstruction.
 For instance, Skanska USA was an early adopter of construction techniques and planning that nearly eliminates the use of ladders, which are at the root of many construction injuries.

 Skanska USA made safety the project’s guiding principle, but it had to ensure that this project accounted for the safety of more than just construction workers and construction-site visitors.
 The team had to plan for the safety of—and ready access for—faculty members, hospital staff, ambulances, and patients.
-Plus, they had to ensure that the UVA’s Level 1 Trauma Life Flight team always had a safe path to land and take off—even with cranes working close to the helipad.
+Plus, the team had to ensure that the UVA’s Level 1 Trauma Life Flight team always had a safe path to land and take off—even with cranes working close to the helipad.

 Image courtesy of Skanska USA